Bernie Sanders Wants To Help Trump Fix His Failed Healthcare Bill

 — Heath Mayo (@HeathMayo) March 27, 2017

-With Trump’s desire to provide healthcare for everyone, and his supporters calling for compromise, Bernie Sanders steps up to the plate to offer the insight and guidance to correct the President’s already failed AHCA proposal.
+With Trump’s desire to provide healthcare for everyone and his supporters calling for compromise, Bernie Sanders steps up to the plate to offer the insight and guidance to correct the president’s failed AHCA proposal.
 Noam Chomsky, renown intellectual and retired MIT professor, criticized Trump’s choice of cabinet members as reported by an earlier Inquisitr article.
-Chomsky observed a severe lack of experience and overabundance of personal and corporate interest; “This cabinet is drawing from the billionaire class, largely financial institutions, and military and so on; in fact, take a look at the stock market, that tells you how anti-establishment he is.
+Chomsky observed a severe lack of experience and overabundance of personal and corporate interest.

+“This cabinet is drawing from the billionaire class, largely financial institutions, and military and so on; in fact, take a look at the stock market, that tells you how anti-establishment he is.
 As soon as Trump was elected, and since, stock values in financial institutions escalated to the sky.”

 Senator Sanders is aware of the lack of experience within Trump’s collective and is a seasoned veteran when it comes to social and political reforms.
 He’s an ideal candidate for spearheading such overhauls.

 Attention Democratic leadership: Support @BernieSanders' #SinglePayer #MedicareForAll bill or prepare to find new employment. #BernieCare pic.twitter.com/0aYFRDAoVY